-This MOU becomes effective upon the parties' representatives affixing their signatures below and expires after June 6, 2014, but may be extended beyond June 6, 2014 with the mutual written agreement of the parties, unless otherwise required by Florida Statute.
-In addition, this MOU will be submitted for ratification by members of the bargaining unit and for approval by the School Board along with and at the same time other items that are tentatively agreed to during regular negotiations that are now ongoing.
-Until ratified and approved, the Parties agree that this MOU is binding on the Parties' and any alleged violations of this MOU may be grieved via the Parties' Grievance Procedure through STEP THREE - binding arbitration.
+This MOU becomes effective upon the Parties' representatives affixing their signatures below and expires after June 3, 2016, but may be extended with the mutual written agreement of the Parties, unless otherwise required by Florida Statute.
+In addition, this MOU will be submitted for ratification by members of the bargaining unit and for approval by the School Board along with and at the same time other items are tentatively agreed to during current negotiations on Salary and possibly other items.
+Until ratified and approved, the Parties agree that this MOU is binding on the Parties and any alleged violations of this MOU may be grieved via the Parties' Grievance Procedure through STEP THREE - binding arbitration.